National Toxicology Program

 Click here to learn more about PETA’s petitions to stop the NTP’s endless proposals for animal testing.

-Click here to learn about the Interagency Coordinating Committee on the Validation of Alternative Methods, a committee overseen by the NTP that is working against its congressional mandate to validate non-animal alternatives.
+Click here to learn about the Interagency Coordinating Committee on the Validation of Alternative Methods, which is overseen by the NTP and whose task it is to promote non-animal test methods for government-required testing.

 How You Can Help